sireton/sireton.github.io/_posts/2026-03-23-Exchange-Direct-Send-Abuse.md

 pin: true
 ---

-There is a specific kind of security failure that is harder to explain than a missed patch or a weak password.
-It is the failure where every control in your stack behaves exactly as designed, generates exactly the right signals, and the attack succeeds anyway.
+There's a specific kind of vulnerability that unsettles even the most experienced security engineers.
+The kind that lets any bored 'computer enthusiast' with time on their hands bypass every control in your stack, despite your best attempts at defense in depth.
 No CVE.
 No zero-day.
 No compromised account.
-Just a gap between where one control's coverage ends and where the next one begins.

-This post is about that kind of failure, specifically the one that Microsoft 365 Direct Send abuse exploits, why organizations with mature email security postures are still getting hit by it, and what the interplay between integrity controls, availability trade-offs, and default configurations actually looks like when you pull the thread.
+It's insecure by design.

+That is the nature of Microsoft 365 Direct Send abuse.
+Microsoft has only recently begun to address it, despite the underlying service being exposed for years.

-The trigger for this particular investigation was a forwarded email.
-A user noticed something was off: a message in her inbox that appeared to come from her own address, with a Chase Bank lure and an urgency subject line about an expiring mailbox.
-The social engineering was unremarkable.
-What was remarkable was the delivery: the message had arrived through Microsoft's own mail infrastructure, been stamped as an internal sender, and never touched the organization's third-party security gateway.
-The attacker used zero credentials to impersonate her to herself.
-That is the attack surface this post is about.
+The trigger for this investigation was a forwarded email.
+A user noticed something was off.
+A message in her inbox appeared to come from her own address, paired with a Chase Bank lure and an urgent subject line about an expiring mailbox.
+The social engineering itself was unremarkable.
+What stood out was the delivery.
+The message arrived through Microsoft's own mail infrastructure, was treated as an internal sender, and never passed through the organization's third party security gateway.
+No credentials were used to impersonate her to herself.
+That is the attack surface this post examines.

-What makes this particularly dangerous is the believability ceiling it removes.
-A lookalike domain or a display name spoof has tells -- a close-but-wrong address, an external sender banner, a gateway warning.
-Direct Send abuse has none of those.
-The email arrives from the exact correct address, through Microsoft's own infrastructure, with no external routing flags.
-That means an attacker can send a wire transfer request that looks like it came from your CFO, an IT password reset that looks like it came from your helpdesk, or an urgent policy exception that looks like it came from your CEO -- and every visual and technical signal a user has been trained to check will tell them it is legitimate.
-The attack does not need sophisticated social engineering when the infrastructure itself provides the credibility.
+What makes this particularly dangerous is the level of believability it enables.
+A lookalike domain or a display name spoof introduces subtle indicators users are trained to question: a slightly incorrect address, an external sender banner, a gateway warning.
+Direct Send abuse removes those signals entirely.
+The email can arrive from the correct address, through Microsoft infrastructure, without any of the external routing indicators that typically betray a spoofed message.

+This allows an attacker to send a wire transfer request that appears to come from a CFO, a password reset that appears to come from IT, or an urgent exception that appears to come from leadership, while passing the basic trust checks users rely on.
+The attack does not require sophisticated social engineering when the delivery path itself provides credibility.

+This post covers how Direct Send is abused, why organizations with otherwise mature email security postures are still vulnerable, and what the interplay between integrity controls, availability trade offs, and default configurations looks like when you pull it apart.
+It also includes authorized proof of concept testing and the configuration changes defenders can use to close the gap.

 ---